I pulled out a big Ball jar (~4 cups).

 Put your dutch oven in the oven with the lid on and preheat the oven to 550°F.

 When the time comes, use plenty of flour for your hands and the outside of the dough and transfer it into the dutch oven.
+This is easiest with the dutch oven on the stove top.
+It’s good to score a few cuts into the top of the dough, either when it’s in the bowl or the dutch oven.

 Put the lid back on the dutch oven and return it to the oven.
+Reduce the oven temperature to 450°F and bake for 25 minutes.

-Remove the lid and bake for another 20–25 minutes.
+Remove the lid and bake for another 20-25 minutes.
+Or until the loaf is pretty dark.